sanctuuary/restape/SECURITY.md

 - Steps to reproduce the vulnerability.
 - Versions of RESTful APE affected.

 We are committed to responding promptly to security reports.
-We will acknowledge your email within 48 hours and will strive to provide a timeline for resolution as soon as possible.
+We will acknowledge your email within a week and will strive to provide a timeline for resolution as soon as possible.

 ## Security Response Team